Vituriano/HelloWorld_OpenCV/README.md

 # Obejetc Detection
 Holiday project to make a pilula for my squad in CITi.
 This project run in a docker container and detect objects with OpenCV in C++.

-# Run Project in you machine
+# Run Project in your machine
 1- Run de command bellow and waiting a many seconds:
 ```sh
 make build